scottlafetra/DarkFrontier/Gameplay Rules.md

-*v0.0.1*
+*v0.1.0*
 # Gameplay Rules

 ## Round Overview
-1. Defender takes turn
+1. Comand
-2. Attacker takes turn
+2. Move Player Ships
+3. Place Projectiles
-3. Advance Projectiles
+4. Advance Projectiles

-## Player Turn Overview
-1. Rotate ship
-2. Change velocity
-3. Move ship and loose shots

 ## Setup
 1. The defending player places their ship with no velocity in the center hex of the map, on the White Sands Shipyard.
 2. The attacking player places their ship on the edge of the map with whatever velocity they want.

 ## Taking a turn
-1. Rotate your ship up to the rotate speed that your RCS sytstem gives you on your stat card.
-2. You may add to the current numbers on your velocity counter by adding dice in the direction your main thrusters are pointed up to the amount of gees of acceleration your ship can produce.
-If your main engines have gimbaling, you can distribute this between two adjacent hexes on the velocity counter.
-3. Resolve the velocity counter.
-4. Move your ship the amount in each direction indicated by the velocity counter.
-You make take shots at any point during this movement.
-If a line drawn between your starting and final positions would encounter any objects, resolve collisons as normal.
+**Command**
+1. Each player secretly sets the rotaions and burn amounts for their ships on their command dials.
+2. When both players have done this they reveal their comand dials.

+**Move**
+1. Starting with the defender, each player rotates their ship the amount indicated on their command dial.
+2. Starting with the defender, each player burns their engines, adding the amount indicated on the command dial to their velocity in the direction that their ship's engine thrusts.

+**Place projectiles**
+1. Both players may fire their weapons as if they were on any hex that they visited this turn.

-## Advancing projectiles
+## Advance projectiles
 For each projectile on the board:
-1. If the projectile is a missle, increase its velocity by its acceleration.
+1. If the projectile is a missle, the player that controls it increases the velocity by up to its acceleration in gees in the direction it is facing.
-2. If the marker was a missile, decrease the spread counter by 1.
+2. If the marker was a flak, decrease the spread counter by 1.
 If it can't be lowered anymore, remove the marker from the board. *The flak has spread out too much to be effective.*
-1. Move in the indicated direction the indicated amount.
-Missles move by both their inital velocity and the velocity on their die.
-2. If a line drawn between the starting and final positions of any two objects would intersect, resolve collisons as normal.
-3. Flip the marker over, indicating it has been moved.

 ## Resolving the velocity counter
 *When it comes to simulating spaceflight manually, simplicity is paramount.
 There are a few rules that you should use every time you modify your velocity counter to keep the game managable.
 If you follow these rules, there should never be more than two hexes on your counter in use at one time.*